Company Limited by Guarantee and not having a Share Capital

 2.1 The Company's objects are:

-(a) to act as the national representative body for Mountaineering in Scotland to all appropriate authorities, organisations and associations in the interests of Scottish Mountaineers;
+(a) to act as the national representative body for Mountaineering in Scotland to all appropriate authorities, organisations and associations in the interests of Mountaineers engaged in any of the activities of Mountaineering in Scotland;

 (b) to foster, encourage, promote and develop relevant knowledge, safety practices, skills and standards amongst those who participate in or afford support for Mountaineering;